July 30, 2024

 • Height: Grows up to 3 feet tall.

-• Ideal for: Bold color themes and creating a dramatic focal point in garden beds.
+• Ideal for: Themes that need bold colors and making a central point in garden beds.

 Malope trifida ‘Glacier Fruits’

-• Appearance: A delightful mix of pink and white flowers, each with a subtle gradient.
+• Appearance: A lovely mix of pink and white flowers.
+The have a subtle gradient to them.

 • Height: Typically reaches 2.5 to 3 feet.